Curated by Mark Todd and Aaron Smith

 Mark Todd is an artist, teacher and curator living in Los Angeles.
 For this exhibition he has brought together a cohesive and eclectic group of local artists whose work signifies the current climate of modern mark making.
 Much like The Post It Show that he curates each year at Giant Robot Gallery, Mark’s curating style is immensely creative, with a vision for inviting artists and viewers into a space that is as fun as it is insightful and provoking.

-Three years in the making, sp[a]ce is a Kunsthaus project for showcasing the work of progressive international artists.
+Three years in the making, sp[a]ce is a Kunsthaus project for showcasing the work of progressive local and international artists.

-Parking area located at the west side of the building.
+Hours Open 12—6pm Saturdays and Sundays.
+Parking located at the west side of the building.
 Enter through doors adjacent to parking area at: